garyfleming/continuous-entropy/continuous-entropy.md

 ^ We can marry those tools to interesting engineering practices that encourage us to get used to change.
 We can tear down environments on a daily/weekly basis so that we know our tools are in a good state (and changes are made via them).
 ^ We can use chaos engineering (deleting, removing services in production) to ensure we have repeatable and resilient environments.
 ^ We can wipe a dev environment a week, to ensure that we get back at automating them.
+^ TODO think of another engineering practice here, and move dev laptop wipes to the people section

 ---